 Claiming that circumcision played some kind of role in salvation was a type of

-witchcraft, defined as: anything we do that we say causes some kind of
+witchcraft, defined as: anything we do that we say

-effect in the spiritual realm.
+effects the spiritual realm.
 The “we say” phrase in that

 definition is what makes it witchcraft.
 Paul addressed this in Gal 3-1 saying,